← Back to Insights

 HiringAITechnical LeadershipEngineering TeamsInterviews

-Engineering managers across the industry are hitting the same wall: technical interviews have stopped working.
+Engineering managers are hitting the same wall: technical interviews have stopped working.

-A candidate submits a take-home assignment that looks like it was written by a senior architect.
+A candidate submits a take-home that looks like it was written by a senior architect.
 Clean code, optimized algorithms, thoughtful abstractions.
-You bring them in for a live technical round, ask one question about trade-offs, and watch them freeze.
+You bring them in for a live round, ask one question about trade-offs, and watch them freeze.
 Blank stares.
-The sound of frantic typing in another tab.
+Frantic typing in another tab.
 They can't explain the decisions in code they supposedly wrote.

 The Broader Shift

-This hiring challenge is a symptom of something larger.
-AI hasn't just changed how we code -- it's changed what engineering competency means.
+This hiring problem is the visible edge of something larger.
+AI didn't just change how code gets written — it moved what engineering competence means.

 Ready to Transform Your Organization?